DITA

 TIP: Form a cross-functional task force that will meet regularly throughout the strategy, design, and implementation phases, working closely with the consulting organization to ensure the solution fits your environment and accomplishes the objectives you set out.

-Can My Team Develop a Content Strategy without a Consultant?
+Can Your Team Create a Content Strategy Alone?

 The answer to this question depends on the complexity of your desired future state and the skill sets, experience level, and availability of your core team and other internal resources.
 Does your task force include senior information architects, technologists, and strategy experts?
 Has anyone developed a complete content strategy or implemented DITA before?
 If not, your chances of success will rise by hiring some professional help.
 Consider hiring a consultant if your plans include: